Alex Perez (fighter): Ultimate Fighting Championship

 Perez was expected to face Brandon Moreno on November 21, 2020, at UFC 255.
 However, on October 2, it was announced that Perez would face Deiveson Figueiredo, replacing an injured Cody Garbrandt for the UFC Flyweight Championship at the same event.
 He lost the fight via guillotine choke submission in round one.

 Perez was scheduled to meet Matt Schnell on May 15, 2021, at UFC 262.
 However, for undisclosed reasons Perez was forced to pull out from the event and was replaced by Rogério Bontorin.

-Perez was scheduled to face Askar Askarov on July 31, 2021, on UFC on ESPN: Hall vs. Strickland.
+Perez was scheduled to face Askar Askarov on July 31, 2021, on UFC on ESPN 28.
 However, Askarov pulled out of the fight in early July citing injury.
-In turn, Perez was removed from the card entirely and rescheduled to face Matt Schnell four weeks later on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze.
+In turn, Perez was removed from the card entirely and rescheduled to face Matt Schnell four weeks later on August 28, 2021, at UFC on ESPN 30.
 However, for undisclosed reasons, the bout was moved to UFC Fight Night: Brunson vs. Till.
 However, the bout was yet again moved for unknown reasons to UFC 269.
 At the weigh-ins, Alex Perez weighed in at 126.25 pounds, a quarter-pound over the flyweight non-title fight limit.
 Shortly after the weigh-ins, officials had announced that the bout had been canceled due to Schnell withdrawing from the event because of a medical issue.
 The pair was rescheduled to UFC 271 on February 12, 2022.
 At weigh-ins, Perez came in at 128 pounds and did not attempt to try again, resulting in Matt Schnell refusing to accept the catchweight bout and the fight being canceled.

 Perez faced Alexandre Pantoja on July 30, 2022, at UFC 277.
 He lost the fight via a neck crank submission early in the first round.

 Perez was scheduled to face Amir Albazi on December 17, 2022, at UFC Fight Night 216.
 However, he pulled out due to undisclosed reasons in late October and was replaced by Brandon Royval.

 Perez was scheduled to face Kai Kara-France on February 12, 2023, at UFC 284.
 However, Kara-France withdrew from the fight, citing a knee injury and the bout was canceled.